slok/agebox/README.md

 - Ed25519 SSH.

 ### Public keys

+The public keys are the recipients of the encrypted files.
+With their respective private keys, users will be able to decrypt the files.

 Public keys should be on a directory relative to the root of the repository (by default `./keys`) at the moment of invoking encryption commands, this simplifies the usage of keys by not requiring pgp keys or agents.